Diamondbacks rally again, erupt late to crush Indians

 Chris Herrmann drove in two runs with a pinch-hit single in the eighth.
 Drury and Tomas had three hits each, and Drury raised his batting average to .526 (10 for 19) on the season.

-The Indians got to Greinke for a run in the fourth.
-Carlos Santana led off with a double, took third on Francisco Lindor's fly out and scored when Michael Brantley foiled the defensive shift.
-Brantley grounded a base hit through the right side with three infielders manning that part of the dirt.

-Jeremy Hazelbaker made his first start of the season, giving A.J.
-Pollock his first day off.
-Hazelbaker singled in all three of his at-bats to move to 6 for 6 on the season, and with a walk became the first player since Baltimore's Ramon Hernandez in 2006 to reach base safely in each of his first eight plate appearances of a season.
+Jeremy Hazelbaker singled in all three of his at-bats to move to 6 for 6 on the season, and with a walk became the first player since Baltimore's Ramon Hernandez in 2006 to reach base safely in each of his first eight plate appearances of a season.

 EDWIN ON THE EDGE